 Many cool-weather vegetables can be planted in the early fall for a late fall harvest, or to overwinter for an early spring treat.
 Some particularly hardy veggies can be grown as winter crops, although they may need a wintertime cover like a cold frame.
 Make sure to plant them before it is cold enough for the soil to freeze.

 Carrots are a great vegetable to plant in the Fall.
-Although you will not likely be able to see results until the spring, carrots can be planted in cool soil, so it is a great vegetable to plant early in the Fall.
+Although you will not likely be able to see results until early winter or the spring, carrots can be planted in cool soil.

-Turnips are a great (and very popular) vegetable to plant in the Fall.
-If you plant them during the late Summer or early Fall, then they will be ready to eat before the Winter sets in and the soil freezes.
-Turnips only take 40-55 days to fully grow.
+Turnips are a great (and very popular) vegetable to plant in the fall.
+If you plant them during the late summer or early fall, then they will be ready to eat before the winter sets in and the soil freezes.
+Many types of turnips only take 40-55 days to fully grow.

-Broccoli is a great vegetable to plant during the early Fall season.
-Broccoli requires cool temperatures to grow which is one of the reasons why it is such a great vegetable to plant in the Fall season. it takes about 50-55 days for broccoli to be ready to eat after planting, so it is best to plant it early on in the Fall season if you want to be able to eat it before Winter starts. source
+Broccoli is a great vegetable to plant during the early fall season.
+Broccoli requires cool temperatures to grow which is one of the reasons why it is such a great vegetable to plant in autumn. it takes about 50-55 days for Broccoli to be ready to eat after planting, so it is best to plant it early on in the fall season if you want to be able to eat it before winter starts.

-Beets are a great vegetable to plant in the Fall because they tolerate cold temperatures very well, which is great if you live in an area that has colder Fall temperatures.
-They also need to grow in constantly moist soil, which means that they will grow well during the Fall months if you live in an area that is rainy and has milder temperatures. source
+Beets are a great vegetable to plant in the fall because they tolerate cold temperatures very well, which is great if you live in an area that has colder fall temperatures.
+They also need to grow in constantly moist soil, which means that they will grow well if you live in an area that is rainy and has milder temperatures.

-Onions are great vegetables to plant early on in the Fall season because they take a long time to grow.
-If you plant onions in the Fall, you will see the results in the early spring months, after the winter snow has melted and the soil has softened.
-However, you must plant the onions early on in the Fall season because the roots need time to grow and strengthen before the soil freezes in the winter temperatures.
-If you plant your onions early on in the Fall, then you will have onions ready to eat in the spring.
+Onions are great vegetables to plant early on in the fall season because they take a long time to grow.
+If you plant onions in the fall, you will see the results in the early spring months, after the winter snow has melted and the soil has softened.
+However, you must plant the onions early on in autumn because the roots need time to grow and strengthen before the soil freezes in the winter temperatures.

 There are a few other plants that do well when planted in the autumn months.
 Here are some long-lasting ornamentals to plant this fall.